element-hq/element-x-android/docs/_developer_onboarding.md

  - If you get the error `Unsupported class file major version <n>`, try changing your JVM version by setting `JAVA_HOME` and, if building via Android Studio, "File | Settings | Build, Execution, Deployment | Build Tools | Gradle | Gradle JDK".

+You can switch back to using the published version of the SDK by deleting `libraries/rustsdk/matrix-rust-sdk.aar`.

 ### The Android project

 The project should compile out of the box.